Foreck1/LootTweaker-Docs/docs/tutorials/crash-course-basics.rst

 | ZenScript (The language all MineTweaker/CraftTweaker scripts are written in) supports a particular way of programming called Object Oriented Programming (OOP).
 | The following OOP terms are used in this documentation

-class
+type
     a definition of a particular kind of thing and how it behaves.

 instance
     a representation of particular kind of thing.
-Created from a class.
+Created from a type.

-As an example, consider the class ``loottweaker.vanilla.loot.LootPool``, which represents a loot pool.
+As an example, consider the type ``loottweaker.vanilla.loot.LootPool``, which represents a loot pool.
-There is only one class called ``loottweaker.vanilla.loot.LootPool``, but there are many instances of it, one for each loot pool.
+There is only one type called ``loottweaker.vanilla.loot.LootPool``, but there are many instances of it, one for each loot pool.

 method